penyland/infinity-odin/README.md

-# infinity-odin
-Odin - An Open Internal Developer Platform.
+# Odin - An Open Internal Developer Platform.

 # Build and deploy